FBI Director Kash Patel clashes with skeptical Democrats at contentious hearing

 The appearance Tuesday before the Senate Judiciary Committee represented the first oversight hearing of Patel’s young but tumultuous tenure and provided a high-stakes platform for him to try to demonstrate that he is the right person for the job at a time of internal upheaval and mounting concerns about political violence inside the United States, a threat laid bare by last week’s killing of conservative activist Charlie Kirk at a college campus in Utah.

-Democrats, for their part, repeatedly tried to steer the hearing back to the turmoil inside the FBI and suggested his firing of experienced agents and supervisors was a troubling about-face from his confirmation hearing pledge in January that he would not look “backwards” or seek retaliation as director.
+Democrats repeatedly tried to steer the hearing back to the turmoil inside the FBI, including a purge of experienced agents and supervisors that they said was a troubling about-face from his confirmation hearing pledge in January that he would not look “backwards” or seek retaliation as director.

 “I'm not going to mince words: you lied to us,” said Sen. Richard Blumenthal, a Connecticut Democrat.

-Patel angrily disputed that suggestion, and said that though he could not discuss the specifics of those firings due to the litigation.
-“Anyone that’s been terminated failed to meet the needs of the FBI and uphold their constitutional duties.”
+Patel angrily disputed that suggestion, and said that though he could not discuss the specifics of those firings due to the litigation, “Anyone that is terminated from the FBI, as I've said before, is done so because they failed to meet the standards and uphold their loyalty and oath to the Constitution.

-Five agents and top-level executives were known to have been summarily fired last month in a purge that current and former officials say has contributed to declining morale.
+Five agents and top-level executives were known to have been summarily fired last month in a wave of ousters that current and former officials say has contributed to declining morale.

 A lawsuit filed last week by three of the fired agents alleged that Patel understood that the firings were “likely illegal” but had to carry them out because he was ordered to do so from the White House.
 Patel on Tuesday denied taking orders from the White House on whom to fire.

-“You’ve gutted the bureau of institutional knowledge and expertise,” Booker said.
-He said he believed Patel was "failing as a leader, and that your failure does have serious implications for the safety and security of Americans and our families.
+“I believe that you're failing as a leader and that your failure does have serious implications for the safety and security of Americans and our families," said Democratic Sen. Cory Booker of New Jersey.
+“We're more vulnerable to domestic and foreign attack because of your failures of leadership.”

 The accusation prompted an angry response from Patel, who called it a “rant of false information” and rattled off what he said was a series of successes under his watch as the FBI has elevated its focus on illegal immigration, street crime, drugs and human trafficking.